watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/python-document-ingestion/README.md

 > ⛔️
 > **Caution**
 >
-> * Remember to set `_source` to `query_source` session variable when setting up your Elasticsearch extension.
-By limiting the fields available in the `_source`, we can limit the length of the query response, potentially avoiding the 500 error that may be encountered due to length limits.
+> * Remember to update the `query_source` session variable as needed when setting up your Elasticsearch extension, to limit the results to only contain certain document source fields.
+This will limit the length of the query response,
+	potentially avoiding the 500 error that may be encountered due to length limits.
+For example, you can set it to the below, if you'd like it to return only the title and text in the results `_source` field:
+>   ```
+>   ["title", "text"]
+>   ```
+>
+> * Also make sure to set the `es_index_name` to the name of the index you would like to use.

 #### Example usage: